 Unfortunately, the Albanian institutions did not enroll new cohorts of students for more than four years, a decision that has been made by the relevant Ministry due to the fact that institutions did not meet all the requirements defined by the Ministry and relevant legislative documents.
 Such a situation was causing high level of dissatisfaction among academic staff on one side, while on the other, it slowed down further steps in developing the system.

 While the institutions from Montenegro, a public and a private university, reported on the existence of the full range of participating university institutions involved in the creation and decision on the doctoral education system, its procedures and its quality, in Albania there is a much higher degree of government involvement with a lower degree of freedom at the institutional level.
-Accordingly, universities are still at the very beginning of developing their own strategic and political documents, and they have a much smaller selection of established institutions and units that could be well prepared to deal with various aspects of doctoral training.
+Accordingly, universities are still at the very beginning of developing their own strategic and political documents, and they have a much smaller selection of established institutions and units that could be well prepared to deal with various aspects of doctoral training.??????????

 Strategy and vision.
 All the institutions that provided information from both countries confirmed the existence of some kind of strategic document at the institutional level.
 Montenegrin institutions have documents that comply better with similar documents in other European institutions, however, an issue is the implementation of these strategies to everyday life and actual life of doctoral education.
 As one respondent from Montenegro noticed, there is a strategy, but it has been never adopted by the Senate as the responsible body.
 Of course, this is a serious issue for the optimal functioning of the doctoral education.
 However, since the objectives of the strategy document are related to a number of other issues such as research capacities, infrastructures or other specificities of the system, they reflect such a situation and are more specific to the country.